Where will the conference be held?

 What accommodation will be available?

 The conference committee has negotiated discounts with several hotels near the University of Sydney, including some apartment-style hotels.
 We regret that we are not able to provide dorm-style accommodation, as this is our short winter break, so many students remain in their university accommodation and it is not let out to conferences.
 However, several backpacker hostels near the university provide cheap accommodation or you may be able to keep costs low by sharing an apartment with colleagues.
-More information will be posted on the website closer to the event.

 Where can I find food?